Optical communication-based identification for multi-UAV systems: theory and practice: Identification Time Analysis

-The inequality \eqref{eq:clock2:10} is key to determine the maximum binary sequence length $L$ that can be used for the identification system in a group of $J$ \acp{UAV}.
-From \eqref{eq:clock2:10}, we note that the probability that all possible $J(J-1)$ optical links are able to operate correctly is:
+The probability that transmission through this link will work correctly is the complement to (\ref{eq:clock2:9}).
+The resulting inequality is the key to determining the maximum sequence length $L$ for a group of $J$ \acp{UAV}.
+From \eqref{eq:clock2:9}, the probability that all possible $J(J-1)$ links can operate correctly is: